For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 Walmart's one of the biggest enemies that the Libs have in this country.

-And now all of a sudden, here you had a couple lib babes, three of them needed a morning after pill and wanted to go to Walmart.
+And now all of a sudden, here you had a couple of lib babes, three of them needed a morning after pill and wanted to go to Walmart.

-What I would do if I were Walmart here.
+What I would do if I were Walmart here, I would stock one bottle.

-You're gonna make me do this?
+You're going to make me do this?

 Okay, we'll put one bottle and we're charging a thousand bucks a pill.